zack-bitcoin/amoveo-docs/design/transaction_types.md

 # multi_tx

-A multi-tx contains multiple other inside of it.
+A multi-tx contains one or more other transactions inside of it.
+If this tx is included in a block, then all the txs inside of it are executed.
 There are multiple reasons to use this:
-* cold storate.
+* cold storage.
 A multi-tx only updates your account nonce once, this makes it simpler for cold storage.
 * tx fees. a multi-tx only has one signature, so it is smaller than using multiple tx.
 * atomically linking txs. sometimes you need multiple txs to go through together, otherwise you are left holding risk you don't want to hold.
-A multi-tx can be used to link the txs together, so either they all succeed, or they all fail.
+A multi-tx can be used to link the txs together, so either they all get included in a block, or none do.
+This is important for preventing an attacker from inserting their txs between your txs, and to prevent a malicious miner from including only some of your txs.
 * flash loans. multi-tx allows for veo and subcurrency balances to go temporarily negative, as long as they end positive.
 * accounts without veo.
 You can use a flash loan and a amm-market to buy the veo to pay the fee inside the same tx.
 * it is not possible to put a contract_evidence_tx inside of a multi_tx, because this would be a denial of service vulnerability to mining pools and full nodes.
+Contract_evidence_tx run a turing complete smart contract, it is necessary that if this contract runs out of gas, we should include that tx, and charge the tx fee, but without executing the tx.
+This is contradictory with how multi-tx atomically either execute all the txs, or none of them.

 # oracle_new